 Talk to your primary doctor or call around to various urologists in your community.
 It seems that about 50% of the urologists will readily agree to teach you how to use catheters and the other 50% will adamantly refuse to help you.
 So call around before making an appointment.
 Ask to speak with the nurse.
 Explain that you will want to be taught how to do intermittent self-catheterization.
 Ask if the doctor is likely to agree to teach that to you.
 Do not agree to any expensive tests until you obtain a commitment that you will be taught how to use catheters.

-While it is not possible to predict what any individual doctor might do, we recommend that you go to our Bulletin Board.
-There are links there to an article published at the official website of the American Urological Association Foundation.
-Copy it, bring it with you, and ask the doctor to read it before he examines you or talks with you about the reason for your visit.
+While it is not possible to predict what any individual doctor might do, we have two recommendations.
+Download and print “Paruresis: Symptoms, Diagnosis & Treatment” from the American Urological Association Foundation.
+Bring it with you, and ask the doctor to read it before he examines you or talks with you about the reason for your visit.
 The article is short, and will only take the doctor a minute or two to read.
-If you need help locating this, please ask at our “Talk About It” bulletin board on the IPA Talk forum.
+We’ve highlighted the important section.
+Also, feel free to share this flyer “5 1/2 Things for Urologists” which has been previously sent to Urologists across the country for staff training.

 It all depends on you.
 Some people are more squeamish than others or more sensitive internally.
 We recommend that you practice at home a few times before going out into situations where you may need the catheter.